wwakabobik/wwakabobik.github.io/content/ai_llms_of_2023.rst

 Other LLMs
 ==========

-For `Claude`_ it's too hard to obtain token for personal use, and for `Bard`_ there is no official API exists at all.
+For `Claude`_ it's too hard to obtain token for personal use, and for `BardAI`_ there is no official API exists at all.
 Thus, you may try to use unofficial API.
 But, I won't use them in my tests, and will use one of the service providers.
 But, If you feel yourself brave enough, you may try to use them:

 - `BardAI`_ you may try to use unofficial API: